Åke Jonsson: Husqvarna factory team

+Maico team

 In 1969 Jonsson was hired to ride in the 500cc class for the Maico factory racing team alongside teammates Adolf Weil and Willy Bauer however, his motorcycle had reliability issues and he dropped to 13th in the season final points standings.
 In the 1970 season he began to post consistent results and won the East German Grand Prix and placed second in Belgium to take the championship points lead going into the final round in Luxembourg.
 Unfortunately, Jonsson failed to score any points while Bengt Åberg scored a decisive victory at the Luxembourg Grand Prix to clinch the 500cc World Championship.
 For the second time in three seasons, Jonsson finished the season ranked third in the World Championship.
 At the 1970 Motocross des Nations event, Jonsson won a race to help the Swedish team win the event for the first time since 1962.
 Later that year he traveled to America where he won the 1970 Inter-AM Motocross Series.

 Jonsson's best year would be in 1971 where his main rivals for the 500cc World Championship would be his Maico teammate Adolph Weil and Suzuki factory team rider, Roger De Coster.
 After a slow start, Jonsson placed first or second in six consecutive Grand Prix events to take a slim championship points lead over De Coster going into the final round at the Dutch Grand Prix.
 Jonsson had taken the lead at the beginning of the final round when his motorcycle's spark plug came loose, allowing DeCoster to pass him for the victory and claim the World Championship by a four point margin.
 For the second consecutive year, Jonsson had the World Championship slip from his grasp in the final round of the championship.
 A few weeks later he took a slight revenge by winning both motos to lead the Swedish team to their second consecutive victory at the 1971 Motocross des Nations held in Vannes, France.

 Jonsson was injured in the middle of the 1972 Grand Prix season but, almost finished the season as the series runner up.
 At the last race for the season in Ettelbruck, Luxembourg, Jonsson won the first moto and, was leading the second moto on the last lap when his motorcycle ran out of fuel, causing a DNF.
 Instead of being the runner up, he now took a fourth place in the 1972 world championship.
 Jonsson then dominated the season ending 1972 Trans-AMA motocross series held in America, winning nine consecutive races at one point.